 The Mexican Pacific Baseball League gets under way in October.
-The Naranjeros de Hermosillo’s season home-opener is Sunday, October 14, 2018 at 6:00pm against Mexicali.
+The Naranjeros de Hermosillo’s season home-opener is Saturday, October 12, 2019 at 6:00pm against Navajoa.

 El Naranjeros de Hermosillo es un equipo de béisbol en la Liga Mexicana del Pacífico.
 Con sede en Hermosillo, Sonora, que son uno de los equipos más exitosos en la Liga Mexicana del Pacífico, con 15 títulos

 They were the 2009 and 2013 League Champions, and are one of the most successful teams with 15 titles.
 In 2009 and 2013 they represented Mexico in the Serie del Caribe — winning it in 2013.

 Tickets cost as little as 40 pesos for the bleachers.
 You can buy season tickets online here.